usnistgov/trojai-example/README.md

 --------------
 # Reusing the example detector

+Please use this example as a template for submissions into TrojAI.

-To reuse this example, you will need to modify at least 3 files and 1 directory:
+You will need to modify at least 3 files and 1 directory:
 * detector.py: File containing the codebase for the detector
 * metaparameters.json: The set of tunable parameters used by your container, it should validate against metaparameters-schema.json.